FHantke/brave-browser-wiki/Status-Updates.md

 - [ ] Tab pages
 - [ ] Stub installer wrapper with UI for Windows using Mozilla stub installer.
 (Emerick will start on this after extension work)

-## Staffing

-- Full time resources:
-  - Brian Bondy
-  - Alexey Barabash
-  - Jocelyn Liu
-  - Emerick Rogul
-  - Garrett Robinson

-- Pasts part time resources:
-  - Cezar Augusto worked on the shields panel UI but is not currently sourced on the project.
-  - Nejc Zdovc has worked on porting the brave-extension for the shields panel to typescript.
-  - Brian Johnsons is advising and doing code reviews.
-May jump in for active dev if muon slows down, did some strings / branding work initially.
-  - Kevin Lawler has helped with patch splitting, but is currently sourced for a different project.
-  - Sergey Zhukovsky is not working on chromium-fork directly but the native ledger-client which we'll use.
-  - Sriram Venkataram is lightly testing builds as they become available.
-  - James Mudgett has helped with icon image resources.
-  - Anthony Tseng has helped with some build problems on Windows and did some work towards debranding but is not currently sourced on this project.
-He may help out more if opportunities come up between muon updates.

-## Hiring

-- There's no active hiring being done, we're fully staffed up for Chromium-fork!

 ## Screenshots from chromium-fork

 <img width="1208" alt="screen shot 2018-02-26 at 9 39 46 am" src="https://user-images.githubusercontent.com/831718/36676797-9c6d26aa-1ada-11e8-95b9-c5a7bfb0cd8e.png">